PAATU - PALUMEU

 - Training in everything a Wayana needs in daily life (repairing outboard motor, chainsaw, woodworking, electricity etc.)

-- Courses about Wayana culture, traditions and customs
+- Courses about Wayana and Trio culture, traditions and customs

 - Leadership development